Raulisr00t/ProcessTracker/README.md

 ### Notes

-1.Requires administrative privileges to access some WMI namespaces.
+-> Requires administrative privileges to access some WMI namespaces.
-2.Uses COM and WMI for querying process information.
+-> Uses COM and WMI for querying process information.